 \subsection{Transfer Learning Results}

-We evaluate the quality of the learned representations from our auxiliary task of multimodal puzzle-solving by transferring them into other downstream tasks.
+We evaluate the quality of the learned representations from our task of multimodal puzzle-solving by transferring them in downstream tasks.
 Then, we assess their impact on downstream performance.
-We do not use any synthetic data in this section.
+As mentioned before, we only use \emph{realistic} data in the experiments presented in this section.